salsita/react-training/README.md

 There are couple of things we need to update in our sagas.

-* Currently, our saga handles update as well so it is good to rename it to `saveUser` since the new name of the action that starts the saga is `SAVE_USER`.
+* Currently, our saga handles update as well so it is good to rename it to `saveUser` since the new name of the action creator that starts the saga is `saveUser`.
   * Update names of the action and saga
 * Since the `saveUser` saga can be called from two routes now (`USERS_LIST` and `USER_DETAIL`), we want to redirect the user into `USERS_LIST` route after the successful submission.
   * Import `import { RouterActions } from '@salsita/react-router';`